hashicorp/design-system/website/docs/icons/usage-guidelines/partials/guidelines/overview.md

 ### Filled

-Filled icons are icons with a solid fill.
-Filled icons are indicated by `-fill` in the icon name.
+Filled icons are icons with a solid fill and are indicated by `-fill` in the icon name.

 Use Filled icons to show a toggled state or for contrast with Outlined icons.